JuliaStats/Loess.jl/README.md

 ## Synopsis

 `Loess` exports two functions, `loess` and `predict`, that train and apply the model, respectively.
-The degree of smoothing is mainly controlled by the `span` keyword argument.
+The amount of smoothing is mainly controlled by the `span` keyword argument.
 E.g.:

 ```julia